monikan-spektra/microland/labguide/lab1.md

-## You have successfully completed the Assessment.
+## You have successfully completed the scenario-1.